 The following photographs have been taken by group members whilst out on the programmed walks -

 52 mile Durham Dales recci - Saturday 30th March 2014.
 Well with the event looming I thought it would be useful to look at the route from Rookhope to Wolsingham via Bolts Law, Waskerley and Salters Gate as this will be the nightime section on the day.
 Well, with visibility down to 50 yards at times due to low cloud and fog, it might as well have been nightime.
 Navigation was difficult at times but thankfully to a great team, myself and John, we completed 21 miles in 8 hours and never saw anything of what the route looks like,;it was like skiing in a white out and only being able to feel the terrain through your legs, haha.
 Anyone thinking of taking on this challenging 52 mile event, good luck, it's not going to be easy.
 Hopefully some of the mud and huge puddles will have dried up by May.
-Some photo's below to confirm what the weather was like -
+Some photo's (by Chris McDowell) below to confirm what the weather was like -

 Where's Wannie? - Saturday 8th March 2014.
 25 brave soles set off on a challenging walk in search of Wannie.
 This was a very rewarding route as we walked amongst some of the wildest terrains in Northumberland aside from the Cheviots.
 There had to be a head for height for a short section where we had to scramble up to the top of Wannie Crags and across the top.